He senses no danger. The food supply is limited and he needs to get to it before it's gone.

-Nothing is more effective at attracting mature bucks than a simple pile of corn.
-But when a mature buck learns that the food supply will always be there, he will feed only when he feels safe – after dark.
+And once a buck learns that a food supply will always be there, he will return to feed when he feels safest — USUALLY AFTER DARK.